 - Choose a track.
 Students may elect to take one course per quarter, on the Traditional Path, or take 2 courses per quarter on the Pacesetter Path (at a discounted rate).
 Students in the SMU CPFP in Plano program move through the program one course at at time, at an accelerated pace; each of the seven courses in the program are taught in 6-week modules.
 For an overview of the course paths, click here.

 - Enroll in an Information Session.
 Offered throughout the year, these 1-hour sessions are packed with information about the SMU Program and the CFP® certification process.
 Join our mailing list to be notified when the new session is available.

 - Meet program instructors, view prerequisites and course fees.

 - Complete the program application.
-Click here to complete the SMU program application.
+Click here to complete the SMU program application process.

 - Register for class.
 After the application has been approved, students may enroll online, by phone, or by fax.
 Traditional Path and Plano students begin the program with course 101; Pacesetter Path students begin with courses 101 and 103.